Urine collection - infants

 Sometimes, it may be necessary to obtain a sterile urine sample.
 This is done to check for a urinary tract infection.
-A health care provider will take this sample using a catheter.
+A provider will take this sample using a catheter.
 The area around the urethra is cleaned with an antiseptic.
 A small catheter is inserted into the baby's bladder to collect the urine.
 It is removed after the procedure.

 How to Prepare for the Test

 There is no preparation for the test.
 If you collect the urine at home, have some extra collection bags available.

 How the Test will Feel